fnplus/footsteps-extension/README.md

  ```bash
  yarn install
  ```

- 4. **To build you code and add the extention to your chrome, run:**
+ 4. **To build you code and add the extension to your chrome, run:**
  ```bash
  npm run build
  ```